-AWS RDS is a relational database service which facilitates an user to set up, operate and scale a relational database in the cloud.
+AWS RDS is a relational database service which facilitates a user to set up, operate and scale a relational database in the cloud.
 AWS offers high availability, security, fast performance and compatibility with RDS.
 It provides co-efficient and resizable capacity while automating time-consuming administrative tasks such as hardware provisioning, database setup, patching and backups.
 With AWS RDS, you can achieve database high availability through Multi-AZ deployment which provides enterprise-grade fault tolerance solution for production databases.
-Additionally with Muli-AZ, it offers automatic fail-over, synchronous replication.
+Additionally with Multi-AZ, it offers automatic fail-over, synchronous replication.

 AWS RDS provides various storage type such as general purpose (GP2), Provisioned IOPS (IO1) and magnetic.